mjmlio/mjml/packages/mjml-social/README.md

 <aside class="notice">
-If you want to add a unsupported network on <code class="prettyprint">mj-social</code> you have to write :
+If you want to add an unsupported network on <code class="prettyprint">mj-social</code> you have to write :
   <code class="prettyprint">
     &lt;mj-social display="facebook awesome-network"
     awesome-network-content="Share on a awesome network"